gaubrey1/celo-ico/README.md

 - Deploying the smart contract and launching the NFT and ICO

 ## Requirement
-To follow along with this tutorial, you should have a basic understanding of React and web development, as well as some familiarity with Solidity, the programming language used to write smart contracts on the Ethereum and Celo blockchains.
+To follow along with this tutorial, you should have a basic understanding of:
+1. React and web development.
+2. Solidity.
+3. The Celo blockchain.

 ## Prerequisites
 - This tutorial assumes that you have some basic knowledge of Solidity and React.
 - You can write code in [React.js](https://reactjs.org/)
-- Have metamask extension wallet installed and set up.
+- Have the Metamask extension wallet installed and set up.
 If not, install [MetamaskExtensionWallet](https://metamask.io/)
-- [Nodejs](https://nodejs.org/) installed on your machine.
+- [Node.js](https://nodejs.org/) installed on your machine.
-- An IDE such as [Vscode](https://code.visualstudio.com/) or Sublime text.
+- An IDE such as [Vscode](https://code.visualstudio.com/) or [Sublime Text](https://www.sublimetext.com/).
 - [RemixIDE](https://remix.ethereum.org/)
 - Command line or similar software installed.